kuzzleio/kuzzle-device-manager/doc/1/classes/decoder/copy-to-asset/index.md

 # copyToAsset

-Build the "measures" property that will be persisted in the asset document.
+Build the `measures` property that will be persisted in the asset document.

 By default this method will copy the measures with sensor informations and metadata.